After refusal, world leader Dr. Liu allowed to help in Quebec’s long-term care facilities

 In the past few days, testimonies from Quebecers who were ready to help, but never received a call, poured in to media outlets.

-Earlier this week, Prime Minister François Legault indicated that the health network is in need of 2,000 doctors in CHSLDs.
+Earlier this week, Premier François Legault indicated that the health network is in need of 2,000 doctors in CHSLDs.
 “Whether it’s general practitioners or specialists, who come to treat the world, who come to bathe patients, who come to feed the patients.”

 Dr. Liu, 54, began her fieldwork at Doctors Without Borders in 1996 and subsequently participated in some 20 missions in Central Asia, Africa and the Middle East, in conflict zones, from disasters to epidemics.